emount/florb/README.md

 # Florb v1.3
 Welcome to Florb, the Flower Orb!

-## What is Florb?
+# What is Florb?
-Florb is an OpenGL application written by Eldridge M. Mount IV, for the purpose of showing off his collection of wildflower photography.
+Florb is an OpenGL application written by Eldridge M. Mount IV, for the purpose of showcasing his wildflower photography.

 Florb is fundamentally an orb which displays a collection of images, generally flowers, in the center of a dark screen.
-Multiple effects can be enabled and configured with parameters, all of which may be changed via a JSON configuration file (florb.json).
+Multiple effects may be enabled and configured with parameters, all of which may be changed via a JSON configuration file (florb.json).